 Thanksgiving Candle Centerpiece

 Welcome to the Flower School .com video library.
-I'm Leanne Kesler, director of the Floral Design Institute.
-And today, I'm here to share with you a candlelight centerpiece.
-It's perfect for the holidays of today.
-So a centerpiece for 2021.
+I'm Leanne Kesler, director of the Floral Design Institute, and today I'm here to share with you a fabulous Thanksgiving candle centerpiece.

 When I think of Thanksgiving arrangements, I think of the analogous, the fire colors, and traditionally, when you look at the color wheel, we often use sunflowers, going from yellows to oranges into the reds.
 This side.
 Today, leaving out the yellow, skipping that, and going the other direction from orange to red to violet for a little more intense color.
 The container, faux terracotta, gives me that orangey hue.
 Candles in the more burgundy to deepen the intensity, using anchors to hold them in place.
 Then flowers, a lovely variety.
 Oranges, reds, purples, and of course, autumn leaves, as well.

 As I place the candles, I want to think about the spacing, making sure that they won't get too hot next to each other, always putting space in between, adjusting them and using different heights just because I like the variation.
 Setting the stand right into the foam, securely.
 That way, I'll have a nice stable support for each candle.
 Then setting the candles in.
 I like these because they're not so tight, so I can pull the candles back out when it comes time to deliver so that I don't have to worry about them shifting.
 Or, after they burn down, take them out and replace them and reuse the holders.